door call box on brick wall

 1. IP intercom: An IP intercom beats out the traditional door call box because it operates over the internet.
 As a result, it can transfer larger and more complex data, including video.
 Additionally, you won’t have to tear down walls or lay extensive wiring to install an IP intercom.

 2. Cloud-based access control system: Cloud-based access is ideal for any property because it empowers you to manage the system from anywhere.
-You’ll cut costs by hosting data in the cloud rather than maintaining a physical server onsite.
+Hosting data in the cloud rather than maintaining a physical server onsite will cut costs.

-3. Video intercom: Most door call boxes don’t come with a camera, which limits security at your property.
-Without a camera, your entry system doesn’t enable residents to visually confirm who’s requesting access.
+3. Video intercom: Most door call boxes don’t come with a camera, limiting your property’s security.
+Without a camera, your entry system doesn’t allow residents to visually confirm who requests access.
 But a video intercom lets residents see their visitors before opening the door for them.

 Read customer reviews of ButterflyMX